lorinczstefanmihai/lorinczstefanmihai/README.md

 ✨ “Even a system with an LED can be simple or complex.”
 ________________________________________________________________________________________________________________________

-💻 What I Do
+ What I Do 💻⚙️

-⚙️Embedded software in C/C++
+• Embedded software in C/C++

 • Experience with microcontrollers: STM32, ESP32, NXP, Infineon, ARM Cortex-A8 (BeagleBone)